activeloopai/deeplake/README.md

 ## Community

-Join our [**Slack community**](https://join.slack.com/t/hubdb/shared_invite/zt-ivhsj8sz-GWv9c5FLBDVw8vn~sxRKqQ) to learn more about unstructured dataset management using Hub and to get help from the Activeloop team and other users.
+Join our [**Slack community**](https://join.slack.com/t/hubdb/shared_invite/zt-ivhsj8sz-GWv9c5FLBDVw8vn~sxRKqQ) to learn more about unstructured dataset management using Deep Lake and to get help from the Activeloop team and other users.

 We'd love your feedback by completing our 3-minute [**survey**](https://forms.gle/rLi4w33dow6CSMcm9).